-I don’t like repeating things; I don’t reread books, I don’t rewatch films, I don’t travel to the same place, at least not if I can help it.
+I don’t like repeating things; I don’t reread books, I don’t re-watch films, and I don’t travel to the same place, at least not if I can help it.
 My reasoning is I got more books waiting to be read, I already know how a movie is going to end, and I will not live forever to waste time revisiting places when there’s so much more to explore in this world.
-But some things in this life are worth repeating especially if it’s something beautiful.
-That’s why I didn’t mind taking the Tour A in El Nido despite doing it in 2014.
+But some things in this life are worth repeating, especially if it’s something beautiful.
+That’s why I didn’t mind taking Tour A in El Nido despite doing it in 2014.

 The day was overcast, it had been raining a little on the first day of our island-hopping tour.
-We prayed for a nice weather; cruises tend to be canceled when the rain is too strong.
+We prayed for nice weather; cruises tend to be canceled when the rain is too strong.
 The heavens seemed to have heard our prayers because even when the sun was hiding behind the clouds for the better part of the day, the rain was kept at bay.

 We were kept entertained by one of the boat crew, a dark-skinned skinny guy who kept on shooting pick-up lines to the women on our boat.
 For example, when we went to the Big Lagoon and I said, “Wow, this is really beautiful.”

 I heard him say, “Beautiful, but not as beautiful as you.”

 At other times he told me, “Ma’am your smile is brighter than the sun,” and his favorite line, “Your smile is enough to make my day.”

 At first, I didn’t know what to make of his random compliments, but as I said, he’d been using the same lines to other women on the boat (save for those who came with their partners), so I decided to just laugh it off and play along.
 I don’t think he was being malicious; maybe he was just trying to keep everyone in a good mood.